Government Army (Bohemia and Moravia): Uniforms and equipment

 The Government Army was only equipped with light arms in the form of vz.
 24 pistols, M1898 revolvers, Mannlicher M1895 rifles, and bayonets.
 A plan to raise a cavalry troop was shelved due to a lack of horses.
 Its uniforms were based on those of the defunct Czechoslovak Army, using rank insignia from the former Austrian Army.

 The Government Army's only decoration was an Achievement Badge created in 1944 and awarded in three classes for "repeated assistance to the German forces".

+Rank insignia

+Commissioned officer ranks

+The rank insignia of commissioned officers.

+Other ranks

+The rank insignia of non-commissioned officers and enlisted personnel.

 Legacy

 Whether or not the Government Army can be considered a collaborationist force, or merely the submissive military of a defeated state, has been debated.
 Its commanding officer, Jaroslav Eminger, was tried and acquitted on charges of collaboration following World War II, some members of the force engaged in active resistance operations simultaneous with their service in the army, and – in the waning days of the conflict – elements of the army joined in the Prague Uprising.

-The Czech actor Karel Effa was a notable soldier in the Government Army.